-The inputs to SFIT2 include: the absorption coefficients and line parameters from the HIgh-resolution TRANsmission (HITRAN) 2004 database [31]; a priori profiles and error covariance matrices for each molecule; an atmospheric pressure-temperature profile provided by data from the NCEP/NCAR analysis [86], selected out by the data from the Goddard automailer [87]; and an atmospheric path calculated by a ray-tracing program called FSCATM [88, 89].
+The inputs to SFIT2 include: the absorption coefficients and line parameters from the HITRAN 2004 database [31]; a priori profiles and error covariance matrices for each molecule; an atmospheric pressure-temperature profile provided by data from the NCEP/NCAR analysis [88], selected out by the data from the Goddard automailer [89]; and an atmospheric path calculated by a ray-tracing program called FSCATM [90, 91].

-The a priori information that is used for all the work in the remainder of this chapter was generated by Aldona Wiacek [90, 91] from climatologies from the HALogen Occultation Experiment (HALOE) satellite instrument [92], supplemented by daytime profiles from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) satellite instrument [93], profiles from the Jet Propulsion Laboratory's (JPL's) MkIV balloon FTS [94] and the Kiruna NDACC station a priori profiles.
-The a priori profiles were generated for the Toronto Atmospheric Observatory ( $\sim$ 43°N), and used in the analyses both for the measurements recorded in Toronto and those recorded in Vanscoy ( $\sim$ 52°N).
+The a priori information that is used for all the work in the remainder of this chapter was generated by Aldona Wiacek [92, 93] from climatologies from the HALogen Occultation Experiment (HALOE) satellite instrument [94], supplemented by daytime profiles from the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) satellite instrument [95], profiles from the Jet Propulsion Laboratory's (JPL's) MkIV balloon FTS [96] and the Kiruna NDACC station a priori profiles.
+The a priori profiles were generated for the Toronto Atmospheric Observatory (~43°N), and used in the analyses both for the measurements recorded in Toronto and those recorded in Vanscoy (~52°N).
 The a priori covariance matrices were assumed to be diagonal, with 30% standard deviation at each level for all molecules with the exception of ozone for the Vanscoy data, for which a 20% standard deviation was assumed.
 The lower standard deviation was used in that case because there were ozone sonde profiles recorded every second day throughout the MANTRA 2004 campaign, which agreed within 20% of the a priori value.

-FSCATM [88, 89] is a nonlinear forward model.
+FSCATM [90, 91] is a nonlinear forward model.
 It uses an a priori state estimate, pressure and temperature profiles, and the measurement latitude, longitude, altitude, and time to numerically calculate the air mass distribution for a model atmosphere, taking atmospheric refraction into account.